A characterization of class groups via sets of lengths: The arithmetic of Krull monoids: Background

-We will need the concept of relative block monoids (as introduced by F. Halter-Koch in \cite{HK92e}, and recently studied by N. Baeth et al. in \cite{Ba-Ho09a}).
+We need the concept of relative block monoids (as introduced by Halter-Koch in \cite{HK92e}, and recently studied by Baeth et al. in \cite{Ba-Ho09a}).
 Let $G$ be an abelian group.
 For a subgroup $K \subset G$ let

 and let $\mathsf D_K (G)$ denote the smallest $l \in \N \cup \{\infty\}$ with the following property:

 \begin{itemize} \item Every sequence $S \in \mathcal F (G)$ of length $|S| \ge l$ has a subsequence $T$ with $\sigma (T) \in K$. \end{itemize} Clearly, $\mathcal B_K (G) \subset \mathcal F (G)$ is a submonoid with